MaineKuehn/usim/CONTRIBUTING.md

     For new features, prepend ``WIP:`` to the title to show that it needs discussion.
   * Provide a description of the changes, ideally with a short example.
     Include references to all related issues and pull requests.
-* Your changes will be reviewed before being merged
+* We will review your changes before merging